4 Min Read

 It’s important to acknowledge which behaviors were a reaction to your toxic partner and not bring those responses into your existing relationships and friendships.

 On the other side of the same situation, you also need to recognize how you deserve to be treated.
 It’s not okay to allow someone to make you feel unworthy, especially if you know you’re doing your best to be a good partner.
-It’s not okay to allow someone to manipulate you into acting against your own best interest.

 9. Hold Your Ground

 Your toxic partner might promise that they will change or attempt to intimidate you into coming back into the relationship.
 They may go to great lengths to convince you that you should return to them — don’t give in.
-Plant your heels in the ground and commit to the idea that no matter what they say or do, you won’t change your mind.

 It’s okay to hope that the other person does well in life.
 You can want them to get help if they need help.
 You can hope that they learn and they won’t mistreat their next partner.
-You don’t need to harbor any ill will to know that you won’t walk back into that situation.

 If you need to block that person from contacting you, that’s what you should do.
 It’s okay to close down all avenues of conversation when you have nothing left to talk about.